 These thoughts began to discourage and dishearten the man even more.

-In the midst of battling discouragement, the man decided to make it a matter of prayer and take his troubled thoughts to the Lord.
+Amid battling discouragement, the man decided to make it a matter of prayer and take his troubled thoughts to the Lord.

 The Lord, the Man and the Rock

-To this the Lord responded compassionately:
+To this, the Lord responded compassionately: